syncfusion/ej2-react-docs/src/lineargauge/linear-gauge/getting-started.md

+---
+title: " Getting started with React Linear Gauge component | Syncfusion "

+component: "Linear Gauge"

+description: "Learn here about getting started with Syncfusion React Linear Gauge component, its element, and more."
+---

-# Getting Started
+# Getting Started with React Linear Gauge

 <!-- markdownlint-disable MD013 -->

-This section explains you the steps required to create a simple linear gauge and demonstrate the basic usage of the linear gauge control.
+This section explains you the steps required to create a simple Linear Gauge and demonstrate the basic usage of the Linear Gauge control.

 ## Dependencies